 - Try a cooking class or learn a new language

 Celebrate with people that did quit their day jobs, but don’t be discouraged from living more simply if you work for someone else.
-You might really like your job although everyone tells you that you probably don’t.

 If you don’t like your job, start planning.
 What would it take to find another job or to work for yourself?
 It might take a year or more to be in a position to make that kind of change, so why not start your search and make your plan.